OpenVnmrJ/Documentation/Contributing.md

 ### The future

-We will work on making this transparent to users int he following cases:
+We will work on making this transparent to users in the following cases:
 1. Submitting pulse sequences
 2. Submitting macros